sprioleau/pokeme/README.md

 - Digitally reproduced a Pokémon card
 - Used 3D card effect when the card is hovered
 - Interacted with [a random user API](https://randomuser.me/)
-- Made use of publically available resources for Pokémon data and cited in code
+- Made use of publicly available resources for Pokémon data and cited in code
 - Stitched together existing Pokémon logo with Pokéme name
 - Created card background texture
 - Implemented SVG background making use of [svgbackgrounds.com](https://www.svgbackgrounds.com/)